FairRootGroup/FairRoot/examples/MQ/pixelDetector/README.md

 merges event data from different stations and sends whole events to the sink
 - **preparations:** root -l -q 'run_sim.C(100000)' &> sim_100k.dat; root -l -q run_digi.C; root -l -q run_digiToBin.C;

-#### ./startFairMQPixelMerger2Levels.sh
+#### ./startFairMQPixelSimulation.sh
-- **topology:**     3samplers-6processors-merger-3processors-sink
+- **topology:**     3samplers-sink
-- **functions:**    data is read by 3 samplers from 3 input files, for each station separately hit finding is run on processors separately for each station data merges event data from different stations and sends whole events with PixelHits the second level of processors runs the track finding
-- **preparations:** root -l -q 'run_sim.C(100000)' &> sim_100k.dat; root -l -q run_digi.C; root -l -q run_digiToBin.C;
+- **functions:**    samplers are producing Monte Carlo data, one can set the number of events produced by each sampler using --nof-events, the default TGeant3 can be changed to --transport-name TGeant4

 ## Running with DDS
 To run the example in the DDS, please check http://dds.gsi.de for the installation instructions.